 surveying or related science curriculum.

 (6) Issue licenses to those who meet the requirements

 (7) Maintain membership in the National Council of

 Engineering Examiners or a similar organization and participate in activities of the Council or organization by designating individuals for the various classifications of membership and appoint delegates for attendance at zone and national meetings of the Council or organization.

 (8) Obtain written recommendations from the Board

-regarding qualification of individuals for licensing, definition of curriculum content and approval of surveying curriculums, standards of professional conduct and disciplinary actions, promulgate and amend the rules affecting these matters, and consult with the Board on other matters affecting administration of the Act.
+regarding qualification of individuals for licensing, definition of curriculum content and approval of surveying curriculums, standards of professional conduct and disciplinary actions, adopt and amend the rules affecting these matters, and consult with the Board on other matters affecting administration of this Act.

-(a-5) The Department may promulgate rules for a Code of Ethics and
+(9) Adopt rules for a Code of Ethics and Standards of